equinix-labs/metal-iot/README.md

 ## Getting started

+Before you begin using this repo you will need a [Packet](https://app.packet.net/signup) account.

-Everything you need to deploy this workshop is available in this repository.
+Everything else you need to deploy this workshop is available in this repository.

 > Note: This repository is designed to be used with your own domain name and a number of DNS records.
 This enables TLS termination (HTTPS) to be used for exposed services.
 If you are working in development, you can skip the domain and TLS steps.